ricfix/linux_scripts/fix_wifi_dell5401/README.md

 At the end please reboot your pc

-If yo have already 5.1 kernel ou higher just run the #Wifi drive install commands
+If you have already 5.1 kernel ou higher just run the #Wifi drive install commands

 To RUN: